-The school's approach to exclusions adheres to the most current Statutory Guidance as defined in 'School Discipline (Pupil Exclusions and Reviews) (England)Regulations', the most up to date version is available from the Head teacher or from the DfE website.
+The school's approach to exclusions adheres to the most current Statutory Guidance as defined in 'School Discipline (Pupil Exclusions and Reviews) (England)Regulations', the most up to date version is available from the Headteacher or from the DfE website.

-The school always seeks to reduce the number of incidents leading to exclusions by promoting a positive atmosphere of mutual respect and discipline within the school.
+The school always seeks to reduce the number of incidents leading to exclusions by promoting a positive atmosphere of mutual respect and discipline within the school, as outlined in our Restorative Practice and Behaviour Policy.
 Fixed Term Exclusions are rare, but in the event of exclusions taking place, the school will monitor the number of Fixed Term Exclusions to ensure that no group of pupils are unfairly disadvantaged through their use and that any underlying needs of individuals are being fully met

 Any of the incidents above will, in the first instance, result in an immediate internal exclusion.
 This will ensure the safety of everyone involved and enable appropriate time for a thorough investigation to take place.

-Each incident will be treated on individual merit with the final decision being made by the Head teacher and in her absence, the Deputy Head.
+Each incident will be treated on individual merit with the final decision being made by the Headteacher and in her absence, the Deputy Head.